 Questions?
 Contact project coordinator Colleen Thurston at colleen@nativeLens.org or call (520) 235-1013 if you have questions or need filming or uploading support.

 What happens next

 Thank you for sharing your story.
-Once our team has reviewed your submission, we will contact you to let you know whether or not your content will be shared as part of Native Lens at this point in time.
-If you have not heard back and would like to check on the status of your submission, please email us at email@example.com.
+Once our team has reviewed your submission, we will inform you to let you know whether your content will be shared as part of Native Lens at this point in time.
+If you have not heard back and would like to check on the status of your submission, please email us at firstname.lastname@example.org

 About Native Lens